The Very Best Things to Do in Fiji in One Epic List

 73. Enjoy a Day Cruise in the Mamanuca Islands with Oolala Cruises

 Offering trips from either Denarau Island or the Coral Coast, Oolala Cruises takes beach-lovers on an amazing day cruise around the Mamanuca Islands.
 The 6-7-hour trip takes guests to Savala Island to enjoy a day at leisure whether it’s kayaking, stand-up paddleboarding, snorkelling, lounging on the beach or something out.
-Find out more on Viator or Tripadvisor.
+Find out more, read reviews and book tickets on Viator or Tripadvisor.

 Location: Trips depart from Denarau and the Coral Coast, Viti Levu.
 See more cruises in the 10 Best Day Cruises in Fiji.